Skip to Content

 The name panna cotta is Italian for “cooked cream,” and it’s a gelatin-based, custard-like dessert made with whipping cream.
 Traditional panna cotta is flavored with vanilla, and you can find a classic recipe by clicking here.

 But for this recipe, we’re adding a bit of excitement in the form of tropical passion fruit.
-It’s a beautiful, bright flavor that complements the sweetness of the panna cotta beautifully.
+It’s a beautiful, bright flavor that complements the sweetness of the panna cotta beautifully and transports you to the tropics instantly, just like a coconut flan.

 Why you’ll love passion fruit panna cotta: